Keeping and passing on the business

 For PCPPI, EDS network operators, like Dacaymat, are business partners.
 “We help our partner MSMEs cope through incentives and marketing support.
 We also provide guidance for their businesses to recuperate and get back on track.
 Their success and growth is also ours,” said PCPPI president and chief executive officer Frederick D. Ong.

-Interested and potential partners may reach PCPPI through their website pepsiphilippines.com, e-commerce website pepsiproduct.ph or call (02)888-PEPSI (73774).
+Interested and potential partners may reach PCPPI through their website pepsiphilippines.com, e-commerce website pepsiproduct.ph.

 Blogs this week